JuliaSymbolics/Symbolics.jl/docs/src/examples/perturbation.md

 X(0.01671, π/2)
 ```

 The result is 1.5876, compared to the numerical value of 1.5875.
 It is customary to order `X` based on the powers of `𝑀` instead of `𝜀`.
-We can calculate this series as `collect_powers(sol, M, 0:3)
+We can calculate this series as `collect_powers(x′, M, 0:5)`.
-`.
 The result (after manual cleanup) is

 ```
 (1 + 𝜀 + 𝜀^2 + 𝜀^3)*𝑀